tilburgsciencehub/website/content/building-blocks/analyze-data/regressions/synth-control.md

 The control unit in Synthetic Control is built as a weighted average of the units of the donor pool.
 To define what weights to assign to each unit in the donor pool Synthetic Control method proposes an algorithm based on the similarity of covariates of the donor unit to those of the treatment unit in the pre-treatment period.

+Because the analysis may include many covariates, it is necessary to also assign a weight to the importance in each covariates when measuring the difference between the treated unit and the donors.

+The standard approach involves a two-step procedure, in which the donor weights are calculated for any given weight in the covariates, and then the optimal weight of the covariates is determined by minimizing the distance in the outcome variable for the pre-treatment period.
+Other approaches include using the inverse of variance to calculate the covariates weight or out-of-sample validation.

 {{% tip %}}

- - Limiting weights to be non-negative allow for better extrapolation and give a more intuitive interpretation of the synthetic control, as it can be thought of an addition of pieces of different donor units.
+ - Limiting weights to be non-negative allows for better extrapolation and gives a more intuitive interpretation of the synthetic control, as it can be thought of an addition of pieces of different donor units.

+  - With non-negative weights it is common to have lots of donor units with weight 0 and only a few units with positive weights.

  - No limits to weights on the other hand give more flexibility to the procedure and may results in more efficient estimations.

- - With non-negative weights it is common to have lots of donor units with weight 0 and only a few units with positive weights.

 {{% /tip %}}